-5.8.1.2.
+- 5.8.1.2.
 Vortex fix data.
 On each transit of the center a fix will be made and a vortex data message completed, using data gathered on the inbound track since the previous fix and will be transmitted immediately.
 Center dropsonde data will also be provided for scheduled fixes made at 700 hPa or above.
 The dropsonde will be released at the flight-level center coordinates (item BRAVO of the vortex data message).
-When making a fix from 925 hPa, 850 hPa, or 700 hPa, the sea-level pressure will be extrapolated using the tables in Appendix F or by using an approved computer program.

-5.8.1.3.
+For fixes when dropsonde-measured SLP is not available, extrapolated SLP will be computed and reported. - 5.8.1.3.
 Supplementary Vortex Messages (SVDM).
 Two SVDM (one ALPHA pattern) will normally be provided per fix mission.
 Requests for additional SVDM will be directed to CARCAH.
-When high density data is not available, supplementary vortex data messages will be provided with each fix.
+When high density data is not available, supplementary vortex data messages will be provided with each fix. - 5.8.2.

-5.8.2.
 Investigative Missions.
-An investigative mission is tasked on tropical disturbances to determine the existence or non-existence of a closed circulation, supply reconnaissance observations in required areas, and locate the vortex center, if any.
+An investigative mission is tasked on tropical disturbances to determine the existence or non-existence of a closed circulation, supply reconnaissance observations in required areas, and locate the vortex center, if any. - 5.8.2.1.

-5.8.2.1.
 Flight Levels.
-Flight level will normally be at or below 1,500 ft absolute altitude but may be adjusted as dictated by data requirements, meteorological conditions, or flying safety factors.
+Flight level will normally be at or below 1,500 ft absolute altitude but may be adjusted as dictated by data requirements, meteorological conditions, or flying safety factors. - 5.8.2.2.

-5.8.2.2.
 Vortex Fix.
-A vortex data message is required if a vortex fix is made.
+A vortex data message is required if a vortex fix is made. - 5.8.2.3.

-5.8.2.3.
 Closed Circulation.
 A closed circulation is supported by at least one sustained wind reported in each quadrant of the cyclone.
-Surface winds are preferred.
+Surface winds are preferred. - 5.8.2.4.

-5.8.2.4.
 Flight Pattern.
 The preferred approach is to fly to the tasked coordinates of the forecasted center and then execute a pattern as observed conditions dictate.
 Suggested patterns are the X, Box, or Delta patterns, but the flight meteorologist may choose any approach.
 See Figure 5-11.
 Turns are usually made to take advantage of tailwinds whenever possible.